dragon-fire-fly/developer_matcher/TESTING.md

 Each of the User Stories mentioned in the [README.md](README.md) file were tested to ensure correct functionality and complete implementation of the User Story.

-[Userstory testing](https://docs.google.com/spreadsheets/d/1gGXyeVyqV9Qn-6OWgzcTl8FbropnZFla_UFe-G648LY/edit#gid=0) is linked here in an external Google sheet.
+[User Story testing](https://docs.google.com/spreadsheets/d/1gGXyeVyqV9Qn-6OWgzcTl8FbropnZFla_UFe-G648LY/edit#gid=0) is linked here in an external Google sheet.

 For each User Story, the Epic to which the User Story belongs is listed along with the user story number, the title of the User Story, it's MoSCow prioritation and each of the acceptance criteria for the User Story.
 There is then a column each for whether the feature was implemented and (if implemented) whether it is working correctly.
 There is also a screenshot where relevant to demonstrate the implementation of the User Sotry.